-This comparison of visible light (blue) and far-ultraviolet (FUV) images of Jupiter taken with the Wide Field Planetary Camera-2 (WFPC-2) on NASA'S Hubble Space Telescope show how the appearance of the planet and of comet Shoemaker-Levy-9 impact sites differ at these two wavelengths (1400-2100 and 3100-3600 Angstroms).
-The images taken 20 minutes apart on July 17,1994 (around 19:00 UT), show the impact sites on the south hemisphere, from left to right, of comet fragments C, A and E, about 12, 23, and 4 hours after each collision.
+This comparison of visible light (blue) and far-ultraviolet (FUV) images of Jupiter taken with the Wide Field Planetary Camera-2 (WFPC-2) on NASA's Hubble Space Telescope show how the appearance of the planet and of comet Shoemaker-Levy 9 impact sites differ at these two wavelengths (1400-2100 and 3100-3600 Angstroms).
+The images taken 20 minutes apart on July 17,1994 (around 19:00 UT), show the impact sites on the southern hemisphere, from left to right, of comet fragments C, A, and E, about 12, 23, and 4 hours after each collision.
 Jupiter's satellite 10 is seen crossing above the center of the disk, and the famous Great Red Spot is near the eastern limb.

-While visible light reflects oft top of Jupiter's cloud decks, ultraviolet light doesn't penetrate any deeper than Jupiter's stratosphere and higher altitude levels (100's of kilometers above the cloud tops).
-The grainy appearance of Jupiter in the FUV is due to the darkness of the planet at this wavelength.)
-Jupiter's aurora can be seen around the north and south poles where the atmosphere appears dark due the presence of hazes These emissions are produced when energetic charged particles from Jupiter's magnetic field collide with molecular hydrogen in the upper atmosphere.
+While visible light reflects off the top of Jupiter's cloud decks, ultraviolet light doesn't penetrate any deeper than Jupiter's stratosphere and higher altitude levels (hundreds of kilometers above the cloud tops).
+The grainy appearance of Jupiter in the FUV is due to the darkness of the planet at this wavelength.
+Jupiter's aurora can be seen around the north and south poles where the atmosphere appears dark due the presence of hazes.
+These emissions are produced when energetic charged particles from Jupiter's magnetic field collide with molecular hydrogen in the upper atmosphere.